TFMV/tfmv/resume.md

 ### References

+- **Daniel Zagales, Director of Data Engineering, 66degress** "Tom was a valuable member of my team at 66degrees, serving as a Data Architect primarily responsible for leading database migration projects.
+His expertise in designing and developing database migration tooling was instrumental in creating accelerators that significantly improved our efficiency and effectiveness in data migration projects.
+Tom's meticulous and detail-oriented approach, combined with his deep understanding of database technologies, consistently led to successful project outcomes.
+He is a true asset to any team."

 - **Gary Horn, Former Colleague, MasterCard**
   "Thomas is an extremely capable programmer...
 There is no problem he would consider unsolvable."